 - Posters and advertisements

-- Peggy Phelan, Rutgers University: Contact Warhol: Photography without End
+- Peggy Phelan, Stanford University: Contact Warhol: Photography without End.

 - Saidiya Hartman, Columbia University